MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/KeywordBuilder.md

 ## <a name="build"></a>build
-Returns an operation object, which represents the keyword to create.
-You must call the operation object's methods to add the keyword.
+Returns an operation object that you use to add the keyword to the ad group.

 ### Returns
 |Type|Description|
 |-|-
-[KeywordOperation](./KeywordOperation.md)|An operation object, which you use to add the keyword.
+[KeywordOperation](./KeywordOperation.md)|An operation object that you use to add the keyword.

 ## <a name="withcpc~double-cpc~"></a>withCpc(double cpc)
-Sets the maximum CPC bid to use for this new keyword.
+Sets the keyword's maximum CPC bid.

 ### Arguments
 |Name|Type|Description|